8 Ways to Ace a Job Interview

 7. Be Authentic

 While it is important to be prepared for the interview, don’t turn into a robot.
-You can still let your true self and personality shine through your professional demeanor.
-You should rehearse what you are going to say, but don’t memorize every answer.
-It is okay to pause slightly before you reply, to show that you are giving thoughtful, honest answers.
-Interviewers will appreciate your humility and candor.
+You can still let your true self shine through your professional demeanor.
+You should rehearse what you will say, but don’t memorize each answer.
+It's okay to pause before you reply to show you're giving thoughtful, honest answers.
+Interviewers will appreciate your candor.

 “Think of different experiences you have and discuss them,” Chauvin says.
-“It can be a class project, a work experience, a volunteer experience, any type of experience that shows the skills and qualifications the employer is looking for.”
+“It can be a class project, work or volunteer experience, anything that shows the skills the employer is looking for.”

 8. Follow Up